SAML-Toolkits/php-saml/README.md

  * `php >= 5.3.3` and some core extensions like `php-xml`, `php-date`, `php-zlib`.
  * `openssl`.
 Install the openssl library.
 It handles x509 certificates.
  * `mcrypt`.
-Install that library and its php driver if you gonna handle encrypted data (`nameID`, `assertions`).
+Install that library and its php driver if you're going to handle encrypted data (`nameID`, `assertions`).
  * `gettext`.
 Install that library and its php driver.
 It handles translations.
  * `curl`.
 Install that library and its php driver if you plan to use the IdP Metadata parser.